Table of Contents

 Task Templates & Jobs: Working Together

 Using Task Templates when creating Job Types allows you to directly instruct your technicians on what needs to be completed before leaving the customer premises.
 Using Task Templates means saving time on similar jobs, removing the need to manually insert a long list of tasks on duplicate jobs.
-Additionally, if you expect some scenarios where not all tasks will complete, then making use of "Allow Completion with Incomplete Tasks" carries forward that versatility.
+Additionally, if you expect some scenarios where not all tasks will be completed, then making use of “Allow Completion with Incomplete Tasks” carries forward that versatility.

 Using Automated Triggers